whisk3y3/WhisperGate/README.md

 ### Priming & Expectation Setting

-The MFA notice (*"A verification request has been sent to your registered device"*) appears on screen seconds before the target's phone actually buzzes with a real MFA push.
+The default MFA notice (*"A verification request has been sent to your registered device"*) appears on screen seconds before the target's phone actually buzzes with a real MFA push.
 This is textbook priming.
 The brain has already categorized the incoming push as expected and legitimate before it even arrives.
 Without the notice, an unsolicited MFA prompt is suspicious — it's the number one thing security awareness training teaches people to watch for.
 With the notice, the target has a ready-made explanation: "The compliance tool said it was going to send me a verification request, and it did."
 The prompt goes from red flag to expected behavior.

+### Real-Time MFA Relay as Social Engineering

+The MFA relay takes priming a step further.
+Instead of a generic "approve the request" notice, the operator pushes the *exact* challenge the target needs to complete — a specific number to match, an input field for their TOTP code, or an SMS code prompt with their phone number hint.
+The target sees what looks like a completely normal Microsoft MFA screen because it *is* a normal MFA challenge, just rendered on a page the operator controls.

+This works because the target is already deep in the commitment chain: they've watched the scan, reviewed results, authenticated twice, and are now "waiting for verification."
+When the MFA challenge appears, it's just the next expected step.
+The target doesn't question why the compliance tool is asking for MFA — they've been primed to expect it.
+The two-way relay (TOTP/SMS) is particularly powerful because the target actively participates in their own MFA bypass by typing their code into the attacker's page, believing they're completing a legitimate verification step.

 ### Sunk Cost & Patience